knative/serving/docs/creating-a-kubernetes-cluster.md

 ### Enabling Knative to Use Images in Minikube

-In order to have Knative access an image in Minikube's Docker daemon you should prefix your image name with the `dev.local` registry.
+In order to have Knative access an image in Minikube's Docker daemon you should prefix your image name with the `ko.local` registry.
 This will cause Knative to use the cached image.
 You must not tag your image as `latest` since this causes Kubernetes to
 [always attempt a pull](https://kubernetes.io/docs/concepts/containers/images/#updating-images).